Members and beneficiaries of the Avon Pension Fund

 We hold personal data about you in our capacity as data controller for the proper handling of all matters relating to the Fund, including its administration and management.
 This includes the need to process your data to contact you, to calculate, secure and pay your benefits, for statistical and financial modelling and for reference purposes (for example, when we assess how much money is needed to provide members’ benefits and how that money should be invested), and to manage liabilities and administer the Fund generally.
 Further information about how we use your personal data is provided below.

-The legal basis for our use of your personal data is that it is necessary:
+The legal basis for our use of your personal data will generally be one or more of the following:

-- to satisfy our legal obligations as the designated Administering Authority of the Fund; and/or
+- we need to process your personal data to satisfy our legal obligations as the designated Administering Authority of the Fund; and/or

-- to exercise our official authority to provide and manage the fund within the framework of the Local Government Pension Scheme and/or
+- we need to process your personal data to carry out a task in the public interest or in the exercise of official authority in our capacity as a public body to provide and manage the fund within the framework of the Local Government Pension Scheme and/or

-- to meet our contractual obligations to you in relation to the Fund (for example, under an agreement that you will pay additional voluntary contributions to the Fund), or to take steps, at your request, before entering into a contract.
+- we need to process your personal data to meet our contractual obligations to you in relation to the Fund (for example, under an agreement that you will pay additional voluntary contributions to the Fund), or to take steps, at your request, before entering into a contract.

 What personal data we hold, and how we obtain it